 - California has been in a major drought.

-- Effects of the drought are being felt differently around the state.
+- Effects of the drought are being felt differently in urban and rural communities.

 - The drought has been particularly hard on the agricultural sector.

-Most farming in California depends on irrigation, which usually accounts for about 80% of the state’s human water use.
-In 2014 growers lost about 6.6 million acre-feet of surface water because of the drought.
-A significant increase in groundwater pumping made up for 75% of that loss, and farm-to-farm water sales also helped farmers keep valuable orchards and vineyards alive.
-But large cuts in crop acreage were unavoidable, leading to the loss of $2.2 billion in revenues and 17,100 seasonal, part-time, and full-time jobs.
-Although the agricultural sector is a relatively small share of California’s economy (1–2% of state gross domestic product), water cutbacks cause hardship in many farm communities—and in sectors that support farming, such as fertilizer sales and industries that process farm products.
-Continued drought will exacerbate these effects.
+Most farming in California depends on irrigation, which accounts for about 80% of the state’s human water use.
+In 2015 growers received nearly 50% less surface water because of the drought.
+They made up for much of that loss by pumping additional groundwater, but still had 10% less water than in normal years.
+Farm-to-farm water sales helped keep valuable orchards and vineyards alive.
+But farmers also reduced acreage by 6% statewide.
+Land fallowing and higher costs for water and feed led to nearly $2 billion in farm sector losses, along with some 10,000 seasonal, part-time, and full-time farm jobs.
+Although farming is a relatively small share of California’s economy (1–2% of gross state product), water cutbacks also cause hardship in sectors that support farming, such as fertilizer sales, transportation, and industries that process farm products.
+Continued drought will worsen these effects.

-- Wildlife and fish are also being hit hard.
+- The environment is also being hit hard.

-Some coastal streams are so depleted that scientists are worried about the disappearance of coho salmon and steelhead trout.
+Low flows and high water temperatures are threatening California’s native fish.
+As many as 18 species—including most salmon and steelhead runs—are at risk of extinction if the drought continues.
 Wildlife refuges that provide vital habitat for migratory birds and other species have also faced shortfalls.
-More generally, the state is facing difficult tradeoffs, such as whether to retain cold water in reservoirs to maintain endangered salmon or release this water either to protect smelt in the Delta or to support wildlife refuges.
-The state has already relaxed environmental flow standards to reserve some water supplies for farms and cities and is under pressure to do more.
+And dry, dense forests are at increased risk of extreme wildfire.
+More generally, the state is facing difficult tradeoffs, such as whether to retain cold water in reservoirs to maintain endangered salmon or release this water to protect smelt in the Delta or to support wildlife refuges.
+The state has already relaxed environmental flow standards to reserve some water supplies for farms and cities and is under pressure to do more of this.

 - Droughts generate opportunities to improve water policies.

-Droughts encourage better water management, including increased conservation and investments in new supplies —such as recycled wastewater, groundwater storage, and stormwater collection.
-In 2014, significant reforms were signed into law, laying the basis for more sustainable management of groundwater—an especially valuable resource during droughts.
+Droughts encourage better water management, including more efficient water use and investments in new supplies—such as wastewater recycling, groundwater storage, and stormwater capture.
+In 2014, California enacted the Sustainable Groundwater Management Act, which will facilitate better management of groundwater, an especially valuable resource during droughts.
 There are many opportunities to make progress in these and other areas.
-This drought may also be a useful warning about future conditions—climate change simulations indicate that droughts are likely to increase in frequency and severity.
+This drought is also a useful warning about future conditions—climate change simulations indicate that droughts are likely to increase in severity and more frequently resemble this drought.